liamoconnor87/VisitGotham/README.md

 - 20th Century
 - Legend of Batman.

-Each paragraph is broken up with images alternating in there postion as you go down the page as well as the paragraphs changing background colour from gray to black with white font.
+Each paragraph is broken up with images alternating in there position as you go down the page as well as the paragraphs changing background colour from grey to black with white font.
 Of course when the user comes to the Legend of Batman section the background is yellow and the font is black.
 Again to highlight its significance.
 All the images correlate with there related information.
-Ie - Legend of Batman having photosnaps of Batman in the city.
+For example; Legend of Batman section has images of Batman.

-After this is the footer signifying the end of the page.
+At the bottom is the footer signifying the end of the page.

 ## [Gotham City Map Preview](https://liamoconnor87.github.io/VisitGotham/gotham_map.html)
 This page simply displays a preview Map of Gotham City.
-To signify this, the image is centered on the page titled with Gotham City Map with a gray background behind it.
+To signify this, the image is centred on the page titled with Gotham City Map with a grey background behind it.
 It has two features.
 A Return link to go back to the previous page and a download link so the user can keep copy should they visit.